zalando-stups/even/README.rst

 This is purely experimental, but at least the following would be needed:

-* Implement authorization rules (who can access which host)
 * Integrate with Kerberos infrastructure
 * Implement SSH key rotation
 * Review security concept